Students may apply for graduate assistantships in Women's and Gender Studies, which is a paid salary position.

 Applicants must be fully admitted to the Graduate Program which means that you must have fulfilled grade point average requirements (3.2) and submitted all supporting documentation.
 Applications for graduate assistantships must be made by February 15.

-The application includes two forms: the Graduate Tuition Scholarship Form and the Graduate Assistantship Stipend Application Form.
-These forms are available from the Director of the Graduate Program in Women's Studies.
+The graduate assistantship application can be found on the Graduate College website: http://www.grad.uni.edu/assistantships After completion of the form submit it to Women's and Gender Studies.
 You may also wish to attach a brief letter to indicate specific areas of expertise or skill which might make you particularly suited for an assistantship.
 To facilitate a strong faculty-student match, you may also indicate (in general) areas of research expertise or interest and the name of a faculty member (if known) whose focus for teaching and research most aligns with yours.
 You need not repeat information contained in your Statement of Purpose.
-Winners are notified by the Graduate College in April.
+Those receiving an assistantship are notified by the Graduate College in April with an offer sent via email.
 Assistantships begin in the fall semester.

 What are the Requirements for Maintaining my Assistantship?

-Students awarded assistantships must maintain full time student status in fall and spring semesters (9 hours minimum).
-Course work must apply toward the student' program of study in the M.A. degree program in women's Studies.
+Students awarded assistantships must maintain full time student status in fall and spring semesters (9 graduate-level credit hours minimum).
 Graduate assistants must also maintain a grade point average in good standing with the Graduate College (minimum of 3.0).

 Questions: Please contact the Director of the Graduate Program in Women's & Gender Studies, Dr. Catherine MacGillivray at firstname.lastname@example.org

-Also for more information on graduate assistant positions, visit The Graduate College online at http://www.grad.uni.edu/graduate-assistant-positions-graduate-college
+For more information on graduate assistant positions, visit The Graduate College online http://www.grad.uni.edu/assistantships